Heart attack and acute coronary syndrome

 Complications.
 Hemorrhagic stroke, usually occurring during the first day, is the most serious complication of thrombolytic therapy, but fortunately it is rare.

-Percutaneous coronary intervention (PCI), also called angioplasty, and coronary artery bypass graft surgery (CABG) are the standard operations for opening narrowed or blocked arteries.
+Percutaneous coronary intervention (PCI), also called angioplasty (usually done with stent placement), and coronary artery bypass graft surgery (CABG) are the standard procedures for dealing with narrowed or blocked arteries.
 These procedures help restore blood flow (perfusion).
 They are known as revascularization procedures:

 Most patients who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although only in centers equipped to do this procedure).